PeterMitrano/GATech-Research/ReadMe.md

  - [ ] Pick a domain, or example for demonstrating and testing
  - [ ] Do more background research on LfD
  - [ ] Get tele-op and navigation working with Turtlebot or Prentice
+ - [ ] Identify a set of failure states that we want to learn from, and what kinds of information we have to learn from
  - [ ] Figure out when we need an intervention, and what kinds of intervention we want
  - [ ] Be the very best, like no one ever was!